duongntbk/elasticsearchclient-async-demo/README.md

 ## Run the sample code

 Run the application using your IDE of choice.
-You should see the following results in console.
+You should see the following results in console (your thread name might be different).
 ```
+Finish search 1 from thread: DefaultDispatcher-worker-2
+Finish search 2 from thread: DefaultDispatcher-worker-2
-Hits returned: 5
+Search 1 hits returned: 5
-Hits returned: 5
+Search 2 hits returned: 5
 Processing time: <a number around 2>
 ==========================================================
 Id: <a random id>, IsPartial: true, IsRunning: true